Moving from Ingress NGINX to Traefik¶

 The Migration Strategy¶

-To guarantee service continuity, we utilize a side-by-side validation strategy, where Traefik is configured to shadow your existing NGINX Ingress resources.
+To guarantee service continuity, we utilize a side-by-side validation strategy, where Traefik and Ingress NGINX run at the same time.
 By running both controllers simultaneously, you are able to verify your services in isolation before redirecting any production traffic.

 For all Ingress resources, follow these steps to migrate from NGINX to Traefik: